 You might have a good idea about this already or you might be looking to the corporate video production team to make suggestions.
 Some output channels will require a different workflow during the production of the video(s) so it’s important to have a clear idea of this early on in the project.
 Below are some of the more popular options:

-- If they videos are for internal use then include the tech specs for your businesses intranet as they tend to require a specific type and size of file.
+- If the videos are for internal use then include the tech specs for your business’s intranet as they tend to require a specific type and size of the file.

 Step 5.
 It’s now time to write the production brief

 The production brief is an extremely important document and the more detailed it is the better.
 In fact, you should really include all of your findings from the previous steps so the corporate video production companies reading it can get a really good grasp of what it is you want to achieve.
 Here is a breakdown of what to include:

 - Set out your goals that need to be achieved.